LiuQBinh/release-with-semantic-release-skeleton/README.md

 ### Branch Types
 - `main`: Production branch, triggers releases
+  - Only accepts `feat`, `fix`, and `perf` commit types
+  - All other commit types should be made in feature branches
 - `release/SEC-*`: Release branches for feature development
 - `release/SEC-*-child`: Child branches for specific tasks